-A goal of the SAR is to ensure a registered entity has the operating conditions to minimize biosafety and security risks.
+A goal of the SAR is to ensure a registered entity has and maintains the operating conditions necessary to minimize biosafety and security risks when dealing with select agents and toxins.
 FSAP works closely with all regulated entities to assist them with compliance to the SAR.
-The following are the most common findings during inspections in 2021: